 - stretching and massaging your leg muscles.

-If your symptoms are severe, your doctor may suggest you take a drugs called dopamine agonists, for example ropinirole and pramipexole.
+If your symptoms are severe, your doctor may suggest treatment with a group of drugs called dopamine agonists.
+Examples of these drugs are ropinirole and pramipexole.

 Snoring is common and can be a symptom or a cause of sleep disturbance.
 Most people who snore remain perfectly well and don’t feel sleepy during the day, but they may be more sensitive to the effects of alcohol or sedatives.